Best General Liability Insurance Companies for Small Businesses in South Carolina

 • Sole proprietors and businesses with one to four employees in South Carolina

-• Businesses needing instant certificate of insurance generation
+• Businesses that need instant COI generation

 Where ERGO NEXT performs less competitively:

-• Healthcare, fitness and education businesses (costs 3% to 21% above benchmark)
+• Health care, fitness and education businesses (costs 3% to 21% above benchmark)

-• Claims-intensive operations requiring responsive adjuster communication
+• Claims-intensive operations that need responsive adjuster communication

-• Businesses needing coverage limits above $2M per occurrence
+• Businesses that need coverage above $2,000,000 per occurrence

 Learn More: ERGO NEXT Business Insurance Review